konnected-io/noonlight-hass/README.md

 This is the [Noonlight](https://noonlight.com) integration for HomeAssistant.

 This particular version is a fork of the official version on the [Konnected.io repository](https://github.com/konnected-io/noonlight-hass).
 This adds address information using the v1 API.
 There is another fork on [On3man's Github](https://github.com/0n3man/noonlight-hass) that already does this and more, but apparently uses the v2 API that may not be appropriate for this usage ([see this message in the pull request](https://github.com/konnected-io/noonlight-hass/pull/5#issuecomment-854991868)).
-So far as I know, On3man's repository
+So far as I know, On3man's repository works fine, this is just an attempt to make something that may be "more compliant".

 [Noonlight](https://noonlight.com) connects your smart home to local emergency services to help keep you safe in case of a break-in, fire, or medical emergency.